JoseMDO/node-js-express-auth-template/README.md

 Instrcutions:
 - Add your own Client ID's and Client Secret ID's into the passport.js file
 - Add your own Client URL in the auth.js file in routes folder
+- Then you can uncomment out the code in passport.js and auth.js